TykeComputing/lifeline/README.md

 Synopsis
 -------------
-Lifeline will be a 2D game/engine.
-What exactly the game will be is undecided at this point.
+Lifeline will be a 2D game.

 Setup Build Environment
 -------------